knative/docs/docs/serving/knative-kubernetes-services.md

 The certmanager reconciles cluster ingresses into cert manager objects.

-### Deployment: networking-istio/contour-ingress-controller/etc.
+### Deployment: networking

 The networking layer deployment (eg. networking-istio, contour-ingress-controller, etc.) reconciles a cluster’s ingress into the appropriate networking layer primitives.
-In the example shown above, we've chosen to use Istio (which reconciles into a [Istio Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/), but any networking layer deployment will do.
+In the example shown above, we've chosen to use Istio (which reconciles into a [Istio Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/).

 ## What's Next